 So here are our top tips for visiting Gibraltar in the post-COVID era:

 - Cars are no longer allowed in the Nature Reserve!
-If you are looking to see the monkeys, you will have to reach the Upper Rock Nature Reserve either by Cable-Car or by doing a minibus Rock Tour.
+If you are looking to see the monkeys, you will have to reach the Top of The Rock Nature Reserve either by Cable-Car or by doing a minibus Rock Tour.
 Visitors are no longer allowed to drive through the Nature Reserve and are advised to leave their cars either at the car park next to the cable car or at the MidTown multi-storey car park from where minibus tours depart.

 - Get the GibraltarPass for a hassle-free, all inclusive one day pass to all of Gibraltar’s attractions!
 The recently launched GibraltarPass combines all of Gibraltar’s top attractions under one ticket, including the cable-car, minibus Rock tour, the Skywalk, St Michael’s Cave, Apes Den and much more.
 It also includes free public bus transportation from the border to the city centre and to the cable-car, along with a variety of freebies, perks and discounts in over 100 shops, restaurants and activity providers across Gibraltar.
 This digital pass is available for purchase online at www.GibraltarPass.com and is sent to your mobile device to be scanned at all participating attractions, to gain entrance at no further cost.
 The GibraltarPass provides a convenient, value-for-money and superior experience of Gibraltar.